AdaCore/ada_language_server/README.md

 formatting might no succeed on incomplete/illegal code.

 * **Toooling support**: we currently provide minimal support for *SPARK* (see *Prove/Examine* tasks in the [Auto-detected tasks](#auto-detected-tasks) section), but there is no support for tools such as *CodePeer*, *GNATcheck*, *GNATtest* or *GNATcoverage*.

+* **Alire support**: if the root folder contains an `alire.toml` file and there is `alr` executable in the `PATH`, then the language server fetches the project's search path, environment variables and the project's file name from the crate description.

 * **Project support**: there is no `Scenario` view: users should configure scenarios via the *ada.scenarioVariables* setting (see the settings list available [here](doc/refactoring_tools.md)).
 You can execute the *Ada: Reload project* command to reload your project after saving the new scenario values (use the *Ctrl+P* shortcut to invoke the **Command Palette**, allowing you to execute commands).